 - Updates from CRM to Acoustic Campaign do not change the system modified date inside Acoustic Campaign.
 This is by design so that the synchronization does not get stuck in an infinite loop.
-If the modified date does change in Acoustic Campaign, that is due to scoring models or automated programs.
+If the modified date changes in Acoustic Campaign, that is due to scoring models or automated programs.

 Opt-in an opted-out CRM synchronized contact

-If a contact was purposely or accidentally opted-out of an Acoustic Campaign database that is synchronizing with a CRM system and needs to be opted-in again, you can use contact matching to opt-in a contact that previously opted out of your database.
+If contact was purposely or accidentally opted-out of an Acoustic Campaign database that is synchronizing with a CRM system and needs to be opted-in again, you can use contact matching to opt-in a contact that previously opted out of your database.
 This ensures you do not have a duplicate record of the contact's information.

-It is recommended that you not delete the Acoustic Campaign contact if it is synchronized with a CRM platform.
+You should not delete the Acoustic Campaign contact if it is synchronized with a CRM platform.
 If you delete the contact record, the marketing history that is tracked to the Acoustic Campaign contact will no longer be available and the CRM system record will lose its matching record in Campaign.

 - Remove the contact from the suppression list associated with the CRM integrated Acoustic Campaign database.